yilong016/RCH-ai-assistant/README.md

 ```
 git clone https://github.com/yilong016/rch-ai-assistant.git
 ```

-After cloning the repo onto your local machine, open it up in your favorite code editor.
-The file structure of this repo is broken into 3 key files, the app.py file, the llm_invoke.py file, and the requirements.txt.
-The app.py file houses the frontend application (a streamlit app).
-The llm_invoke.py file houses the logic of the application, including the image encoding and Amazon Bedrock API invocations.
-The requirements.txt file contains all necessary dependencies for this sample application to work.

 ## Step 2:
 Set up a python virtual environment in the root directory of the repository and ensure that you are using Python 3.9.
 This can be done by running the following commands: